jimitab/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
-access_token | Yes | It should be accesstoken provided from server on user's successful login. version | Yes | It should be current version of your app same as in your app level build.gradle file. device_token | Yes | It should be device token received from FCM server. device_model | Yes | It should be your device's model. app_version | Yes | It should be current version of your app same as in your app level build.gradle file.
+access_token | Yes | It should be accesstoken provided from server on user's successful login. version | Yes | It should be current version of your phone. device_token | Yes | It should be device token received from FCM server. device_model | Yes | It should be your device's model. app_version | Yes | It should be current version of your app same as in your app level build.gradle file.